Cannonball

 You’ll need you to be “cool-with” all the following provisos:

-to and considering other band member’s input, but I still
+listen and considering other band member’s input, but I

-a tyrant, but rather because, I’m the one with the degree
+I’m a tyrant, but rather because, I’m the one with the

-in Jazz/Commercial Music and I’m the one who spent
+degree in Jazz/Commercial Music and I’m the one who

-years explicating these tunes, so I could show them to the
+spent years explicating these tunes, so I could show them

-band and thus, give us a “killer” act in a relatively short
+to the band and thus, give us a “killer” act in a relatively

 schlepping a Hammond/Leslie combo around, just so the